charliemagati/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 16 -- Displays lines containing the patter "root" and 3 lines after them in the file /etc/passwd

 File 17 -- Displays all the lines in the file /etc/passwd that do not contain the pattern "bin"

+File 18 -- Displays all lines of the file /etc/ssh/sshd_config starting with a letter